 - 1/3 cup blanched almond flour

 - Preheat oven to 375 degrees.
 Place cauliflower florets in a 8×8 or 9×9 baking pan.
 Pour the broth on top.

 - Melt the butter in a small bowl and add the sea salt and black pepper.
 In a separate bowl, mix together the almond flour, oregano, parsley and granulated garlic (or garlic powder).

 - Sprinkle the almond flour mixture evenly over the cauliflower florets.
 Then, evenly drizzle the melted butter on top.

 - Cover with a lid (if your pan has an oven-proof one that fits) or aluminum foil.
 Bake for 30 minutes and then remove cover/foil and bake for another 25-30 minutes more.

 Yields: ~5 side servings

 About paleoinpdxBorn and raised in Alpena, Michigan, I moved to Portland (PDX) in 2008 after graduating from Michigan State University.
-I reside with my husband, Jesse and our cat, Dutch in inner NE Portland.
-I am a health, yoga, fitness, wellness and nutrition enthusiast, and enjoy cooking and experimenting in the kitchen.
+I currently work as a personal trainer and instructor, and reside with my husband, Jesse and our cats, Dutch and Frankie in inner NE Portland.
+I am a health and wellness enthusiast that enjoys eating, cooking, moving and living well.

-My name is Alisa and I'm a health, yoga, fitness, wellness and nutrition enthusiast living in Portland (PDX), Oregon with my husband, Jesse, and our cat, Dutch.
+My name is Alisa and I'm a health, yoga, fitness, wellness and nutrition enthusiast living in Portland (PDX), Oregon with my husband, Jesse and our cats, Dutch and Frankie.
 I love to experiment in the kitchen, read cookbooks, scour the Web for recipes, travel, inspire and help others.
 Paleo in PDX is a collaboration of all these things, and it's my sincere hope that it inspires you in one way or another.